Multiscaling in Wasserstein Spaces: Multiscaling discrete measures

 where $\lambda_{i,j}$ is the mass displaced from $x^\mu_i$ to $x^\nu_j$ via a coupling matrix, while the point $x^t_{L(i, j)}$ falls on the line segment connecting $x^\mu_i$ to $x^\nu_j$ with weight $t$.
 In particular, $x^t_{L(i,j)} = (1-t)x^\mu_i + tx^\nu_j$.
 It is intuitive to see that $\mathfrak{M}(\mu,\nu;0)=\mu$ and $\mathfrak{M}(\mu,\nu;1)=\nu$ due to the constrains of the Kantorovich problem~\eqref{eqn:discrete_Kantorovich}.

-Equation~\eqref{eqn:discrete_McCann_average} can be realized as the analogue of~\eqref{eqn:continuous_McCann_average} for the discrete measure case.
-Consequently, by using this explicit form of $\mathfrak{M}$, one can naturally obtain an analogue version of the elementary subdivision scheme~\eqref{eqn:subdivision_scheme} that is suitable for refining sequences of discrete measures.
+Equation~\eqref{eqn:discrete_McCann_average} can be realized as the analog of~\eqref{eqn:continuous_McCann_average} for the discrete measure case.
+Consequently, by using this explicit form of $\mathfrak{M}$, one can naturally obtain an analog version of the elementary subdivision scheme~\eqref{eqn:subdivision_scheme} that is suitable for refining sequences of discrete measures.
 Moreover, it was shown in~\cite{baccou2024subdivision} that the adaptation of the celebrated interpolating 4-point scheme~\cite{dyn1992subdivision}, and the non-interpolating corner-cutting scheme, via the averaging operator~\eqref{eqn:discrete_McCann_average}, are convergent.

-Due to the lack of uniqueness of the coupling matrix involved in calculating $\mathfrak{M}$ of~\eqref{eqn:discrete_McCann_average}, when the discrete subdivision scheme $\mathcal{S}$ is applied repeatedly, our choice of the average point must be consistent with previous iterations.
-In particular, the new average measures must fall on the same McCann's interpolant determined in the successive iterations.
-This can be achieved by establishing a constant-speed geodesic between each pair of consecutive measures before the refinement process.
-However, non-uniqueness of the coupling matrix is seldom encountered in real-world data.
+For any $p\geq 1$, the coupling matrix $\Lambda_\mu^\nu$ solving~\eqref{eqn:discrete_Kantorovich} may not be unique, and hence the averaging operator $\mathfrak{M}$ of~\eqref{eqn:discrete_McCann_average} may not be unique either.
+When the subdivision scheme $\mathcal{S}$ is applied repeatedly, consistency across iterations must be ensured.
+Specifically, for any pair of consecutive measures $\mu_i^{(\ell)}$ and $\mu_{i+1}^{(\ell)}$, all intermediate averages produced at finer scales must lie on the same McCann's interpolant, i.e., the same constant-speed geodesic connecting $\mu_i^{(\ell)}$ to $\mu_{i+1}^{(\ell)}$.
+This is guaranteed by fixing a coupling matrix for each consecutive pair prior to the refinement process, and using it consistently across all subsequent iterations.

+In practice, non-uniqueness arises only when the cost matrix exhibits a degenerate structure (e.g., exact symmetries or repeated costs), a situation that is unlikely to occur in real-world data due to noise and variability.
+However, uniqueness can always be enforced via entropic regularization~\cite{peyre2019computational}.